Aloo Pakora: Crispy And Spicy Potato Pakora

 Aloo Pakora

-Aloo pakora is another type of fried snack from Southern Asia, such as India, Pakistan, Bangladesh, etc. It is like crispy potato fritters, but it is made into thin discs before being dipped in spicy batter.
+Aloo pakora is another type of fried snack from South Asia, including India, Pakistan, and Bangladesh.
+It is like crispy potato fritters, but made into thin discs before being dipped in a spicy batter.

 These golden potato pakoras are so easy to make for afternoon snacks.
 They’re crispy, spicy, and tasty—just the perfect companion for your cup of tea or coffee.